 “Hi papa,” I said quietly, a little confused.

 “You look so different, so grown up!” he smiled.

 Everyone laughed.
 “You saw her just last month at Christmas,” they all told him.

 But he didn’t.
 He wasn’t really there, not all of him at least.
 He had been gradually slipping away from us far before that Christmas day when he was able to escape the nursing home and spend Christmas at my house.
 But as I was standing in that nursing home room staring back at my papa, I felt for the first time in forever he was there and actually seeing me when he looked back at me.
 My papa–the one who played with me, the one who always wanted to hear me sing, the one who seemed to not have a care in the world besides a harmless trembling hand–had come back to me in the very last moment that I would see him alive.

 I still see him when I dream sometimes, and I still feel like he is with me, watching over me.
-I miss him every day.
+I miss him every day, but I know that if he were still alive today he would be living in misery.
 When I think about him, there are several different things that I wish for.
 I wish for things that could have never happened, like knowing what he was like before I was born and before he had developed his hand tremor.
 There were other things that I wish for that were in my control, and they are the typical thoughts of, “I wish I spent more time with him” and “I wish I told him that I loved him more often.”
 When I was little, I didn’t know that my papa was not always going to be living in that house across the street from me.
 By the time I realized it, he was already drifting away from me.
 I visit my grammy regularly, and after every visit, I hug her and tell her I love her because I now know the value of her presence in my life, something I was too young to realize when my papa was still with me.
 But above all the things I could have changed, there is one that I wish for most.
 I wish that just once, because I know that it would have meant the world to him, I would have agreed to sing for him.